tenzir/tenzir/web/docs/formats.md

 Merges all incoming events into a single schema\* that converges over time.
-This option is usually the fastest if the data is highly heterogeneous, but can lead to huge schemas filled and imprecise results.
+This option is usually the fastest if the data is highly heterogeneous, but can lead to huge schemas filled with nulls and imprecise results.
 Use with caution.

 \*: In selector mode, only events with the same selector are merged.

-This option can not be combined with the combination `--raw --schema`.
+This option can not be combined with the `--raw --schema`.

 ### `--schema <schema>` (Parsers)

 Explicitly set the output schema.

-If a schema with a matching name is installed, the result will have exactly all fields of the specified schema.
+If a schema with a matching name is installed, the result will always have all fields from that schema.
-Fields that are in the schema, but did not appear in the input will be null.
+* Fields that are specified in the schema, but did not appear in the input will be null.
-Fields that appear in the input, but not in the schema will be discarded.
+* Fields that appear in the input, but not in the schema will also be kept. `--schema-only` can be used to reject fields that are not in the schema.

-If the given schema does not exist, this option only assigns the output schema name only.
+If the given schema does not exist, this option instead assigns the output schema name only.

 This option can not be combined with `--selector` or the combination `--raw --merge`.